 I typically work on issues that are located at the intersection of the philosophy of language, epistemology, metaphysics, and meta-philosophy.

-Topics of interest to me include predicates and rigidity, Kripkeanism, two-dimensional semantics, modal epistemology, thought experiments and conceptual analysis, metaphysical modality, armchair methods of philosophical enquiry, conceptual engineering and the like.
+Topics of interest to me include predicates and rigidity, Kripkeanism, two-dimensional semantics, modal epistemology, thought experiments and conceptual analysis, metaphysical modality, armchair methods of philosophical inquiry, conceptual engineering, descriptive philosophical methodology, and the like.

-This project figures as sub-project B05 "Open Texture as a Scource of Linguistic Creativity" in the CRC 1646 "Linguistic Creativity in Communication" which you find here.
+This project figures as sub-project B05 in the CRC 1646 "Linguistic Creativity in Communication" which you find here.
 I pursue this project together with Julia Zakkou (HHU Düsseldorf) and in collaboration with Steffen Koch (Bielefeld).

-Similar to vagueness, open texture is the indeterminacy we often find when we consider whether a predicate applies to a new (or newly considered) object: Does ‘sandwich’ apply to burritos (Ludlow 2014), does ‘money’ apply to bitcoin (Vecht 2020), do ‘intelligence’ and ‘creativity’ apply to generative AI systems?
-The straightforward answer appears to be: there is no fact of the matter here.
-Nothing in the established meaning of these predicates or the properties of these objects settles the application one way or the other – there is nothing for us to find out, we rather need to decide.
+Open texture is the indeterminacy we often find when we consider whether a predicate applies to a new (or newly considered) object: Does ‘sandwich’ apply to burritos (Ludlow 2014), or does ‘money’ apply to bitcoin (Vecht 2020)?
+There seems to be no fact of the matter.
+Nothing in the established meaning of these predicates or the properties of these objects settles the issue one way or the other.

 Conceptual analysis aims to solve philosophical problems by uncovering what key terms actually mean.
 Conceptual engineering rather focusses on ameliorating the meanings of these terms.
 Such an amelioration can concern diverse dimensions of evaluation – it can e.g. be representational, cognitive, practical, moral, and/or political.